Colloquium: The Cosmic Dipole Anomaly: Uncertainties and Systematics

 First and foremost, when weighting by the flux, the brightest few sources will dominate the measured signal.
 For example, using the NVSS sample from \citet{Secrest:2022uvx}, the 9\% of sources with flux densities above $S_{1.4~\mathrm{GHz}} > 110$~mJy contribute more to a simple weighted vector addition than the remaining 91\% of fainter sources.
 For the WISE-selected quasars, the corresponding numbers are $\sim310,000$ sources out of 1.6~million (19\%).
 Second, because of the enormous range spanned by the luminosity distances of astronomical objects, objects at cosmological distances suitable for the \citet{1984MNRAS.206..377E} test will naturally be fainter, and Galactic contaminants, sources contributing to local clustering, or even catalog artifacts may be more prevalent at brighter flux levels.
 For example, by making a map of the 2MASS Extended Source Catalog (XSC) sources, which form a flux-complete sample of galaxies out to $z\sim0.1$, we find a correlation coefficient of 0.056 with the $S > 10$~mJy NVSS sample used in \citet{Secrest:2022uvx}, indicating that 5.6\% of NVSS sources are below $z < 0.1$.
 However, restricting to the 9\% of sources with $S > 110$~mJy that dominated the total flux of the NVSS, the fraction goes up to 14\%.
 Moreover, the theoretical expectation (corresponding to the CMB dipole) for the dipole amplitude of flux-weighted number counts can be quantified only by making further assumptions.
-For example, \citet{Singal:2011dy} requires that the same power law behaviour of the number counts holds for all objects in the survey (rarely the case for real data, see, \emph{e.g.}, Figure~1 of \citet{Singal:2019pqq}), whereas \citet{1984MNRAS.206..377E} requires only that the power law behaviour is applicable very close to the flux limit of the survey.
+For example, \citet{Singal:2011dy} requires that the same power-law behavior of the number counts holds for all objects in the survey (rarely the case for real data, see, e.g., Figure~1 of \citet{Singal:2019pqq}), whereas \citet{1984MNRAS.206..377E} requires only that the power-law behaviour is applicable very close to the flux limit of the survey.

-Cautious considerations like this are also called for when constructing weights involving galaxy size or redshift.
-Nevertheless, the large amount of upcoming data from new surveys should provide opportunities for studying the cosmic dipole anomaly in such different ways.
+Cautious considerations of this kind are also called for when constructing weights involving galaxy size or redshift.
+Nevertheless, the large amount of upcoming data from large-scale surveys in the near future should provide opportunity to consider studying the cosmic dipole anomaly in such different ways.